zygos/wd-material/material/3-frameworks/4-full-stack/4-hands-on-guide.md

 **Note.** We did not flesh out all error handling and various authorization flow cases.
 For example:

+- What happens if a request fails due to an expired token?
+We want to catch these errors, possibly at the tRPC client level, and redirect the user to the login page.
 - What happens if a request fails due to a network error or some unexpected error?
 Is the user notified about it?
 Is the user exposed to unnecessary (possibly sensitive) information in error messages?
-- What happens if a request fails due to an expired token?
-We want to catch these errors, possibly at the tRPC client level, and redirect the user to the login page.

-We could cover many more cases, such as rate limiting, pagination, caching, and managing front-end loading states and state management, but this is beyond the scope of this exercise.
+We could cover many more cases, such as rate limiting, pagination, caching, and managing front-end loading states and optimizing the state management, but this is beyond the scope of this exercise.
 We already did quite a bit of work to get to this point!
 Great work!

 ## Bonus feature - reporting comments as spam